Consensys/security-workshop-for-devs/README.md

         assert(!(msg.value == 0 && numTokens > 0));
 ```

 This essentially means "it should never happen that numTokens is greater than zero if msg.value (the amount of Ether sent) is zero".
-Obviously, as the attacker that's precisely what we *want* this to happen.
+Obviously, as the attacker that's precisely what we *want* to happen.
 By adding the `--verbose-report` flag, Mythril will give you the transaction data needed to violate the assertion.

 ```
 $ myth -mexceptions -x exercise2/contracts/Tokensale-cheat.sol --verbose-report